 Ayaan Hirsi Ali was named one of TIME Magazine's "100 Most Influential People" of 2005, one of the Glamour Heroes of 2005 and Reader's Digest's European of the Year for 2005.
 In 2007, she founded the AHA Foundation to protect and defend the rights of women in the US from harmful traditional practices.
 The Foundation focuses on violence against women and girls including honor violence, forced marriage, and female genital mutilation.

 Ayaan has published a collection of essays, The Caged Virgin (2006), a memoir, Infidel (2007), the second volume of her memoir, Nomad (2010) and has written and delivered many speeches and articles.
-Her next book, Heretic: The Case for a Muslim Reformation will be published in spring 2015.
+Her most recent book, Heretic: The Case for a Muslim Reformation was published in March 2015.

 In 2013, Ayaan very proudly became an American citizen!